Patient Condition Guide: Cannabis and Coronavirus (COVID-19)

 COVID and cannabis

 A COVID-19 infection is caused by exposure to the SARS-CoV-2 coronavirus.
 SARS-CoV-2 is an airborne virus.
-However, there are other ways that the virus spreads from person to person.

 In many cases, COVID-19 is spread by heavy respiratory droplets that others can breathe in.
 These droplets can also land on the eyes, noses, or mouths of those nearby, transmitting the virus in the process.
 What spreads these respiratory droplets the most is coughing, sneezing, talking, and breathing.
-(4)

 Lighter respiratory droplets can also linger in the air for several minutes or even hours.
-This is particularly true in poorly-ventilated and enclosed spaces.
+This is particularly true in poorly ventilated and enclosed spaces.

 It may be difficult or impossible for medical professionals to specify how a patient was infected by COVID-19.
 However, with proper contact tracing procedures, it may be possible to determine where or by whom an individual was infected.
-(5)

 Signs You May Have COVID

-Symptoms of a COVID-19 infection can mimic many other common illnesses such as a cold or the flu.
+Symptoms of a COVID-19 infection can mimic many other common illnesses, such as a cold or the flu.
 As such, it may not be possible to diagnose yourself in the event of infection.

 • Fever